Boosting Competition Entries and Viral Growth with Rewards Fuel

 Competitions and giveaways build buzz around your products and provide a great way to partner with other food brands.
 They’re one of the fastest ways to grow your following on social media channels and build your email list.

 There are a number of ways to run a giveaway or promotion.
 You can host them on your social channels or your website.
 You can manually gather the entries or use a third party tool.
 You can test a combination of promotion durations and prize values to see what works best for your brand or business.
 There’s a lot of variables and lots of opportunities to experiment.

 In the spirit of experimentation, we’ve been looking into some tools for boosting competition entries and incentivise social sharing and viral growth.
 Let’s take a look at some of the options.
-We’ll then take a detailed look at how one particular tool boosted performance of a competition run on The Food Rush website.
+We’ll then take a detailed look at how one particular tool boosted performance of a competition run on Eco & Beyond website.

 5 Competition Boosting Tools and Plugins